-Sleep Deprivation Effects: What Really Happens to Your Brain and Mental Health When You Don’t Sleep
+Sleep Deprivation Effects: How to Protect Your Brain

 Woman in bed showing sleep deprivation effects and insomnia.

-How Sleep Deprivation Affects Your Brain — and How to Fix It
+Sleep Deprivation Effects on the Brain — and How to Fix It

 Sleep Deprivation Effects on Brain Function and Focus